 All persons from the age of 14 upwards must wear a seatbelt whilst travelling in the front or rear of a vehicle.

 It is the responsibility of the individual to ensure they are wearing a seatbelt.
-Failure to do so will result in a fine.
+Failure to do so could result in a fine.

 There are certain situations where an adult doesn't need to wear a seatbelt: